openvinotoolkit/openvino/docs/get_started/get_started_dl_workbench.md

 This section provides instructions to run the DL Workbench on Linux from Docker Hub.

-Run the command that pulls the latest Docker image with the application and runs it:
+Use the command below to pull the latest Docker image with the application and run it:

 ```bash
 wget https://raw.githubusercontent.com/openvinotoolkit/workbench_aux/master/start_workbench.sh && bash start_workbench.sh